pomkos/cv/index.md

 ## Data Science Experience
 `2021`
 - Development of a mixed model to maximize outcomes in dynamic bike studies (Dissertation)
-- Twitch chat isolating algorithm (Pillar)
+- Feature engineering from twitch chat using custom algorithms and NLP (Pillar)
+- Implementation of machine learning pipeline (Pillar)

 `2020`
 - Parkinsonian tremor entropy calculator